-Health: The agrifood industry has created a double burden of malnutrition: 26% of the world's population experiences hunger or lacks access to sufficient and nutritious food, while 39% is overweight or obese5.6.
+Health: The agrifood industry has created a double burden of malnutrition: 26% of the world's population experiences hunger or lacks access to sufficient and nutritious food, while 39% is overweight or obese^{5.6}.
 While the volume of food produced globally is sufficient to feed everyone on the planet, nutrition and distribution challenges continuously exacerbate global health crises.
-This KPI will be measured with metrics such as number of healthy products sold, or number of people educated about healthy diets.
+This KPI will be measured with metrics such as number of healthy products sold, number of people educated about healthy diets, or healthy eating index.

 Impact Intelligence: The Climate Intelligence KPI is designed for the enablers, i.e. for technologies that enable the acceleration of the agrifood transition.
 They support other businesses, including agrifood companies, by providing intelligence to facilitate informed decisions and support impact creation for both the people and the planet.
 These enablers play a critical role in building resilience in the agrifood sector as it faces the growing challenges of climate change.
-This KPI will be measured with metrics such as number of assets queried, number of plant days analyzed, or number of crops analyzed.
+This KPI will be measured with metrics such as products carbon-footprinted, or number of hectares under smart farming management systems.

 The Impact and ESG framework of Astanor is further detailed in the Responsible Investment Framework.
-Astanor publishes its impact report on an annual basis which provides an insight into its ESG performance
+Astanor publishes its impact report on an annual basis which provides an insight into its ESG performance1.

-&lt;sup>1 Astanor's annual impact report
+1 Astanor's annual impact report